psychemedia/storytelling-notes/hand-of-glory.md

 The old woman explained to her juvenile audience that in those days they were hanged for sheep stealing, house breaking, and many other crimes ; then she proceeded with her tale —

 "I am now coming to the strangest part of my story, and you must not interrupt me again.
 I think I left off where I stated that his body was placed on a gibbet.
 Several days afterwards it was noticed that one of the man's hands were missing, having been cut off at the wrist.
 This did not until some time had elapsed excite much curiosity.
 Perhaps three or four months had parsed away ; at all events it was in the depth of winter, when just as it was becoming dusk, a light cart stopped at the door of one of the wealthy farmers, about a mile from the house where I lived.
 The man who conducted the cart asked permission to leave a box there for the night, and stated that he would pass by the house on his return the following day and take it away again.
-It was not at all uncommon for wayggoners and travellers to do this, especially when they were conveying anything valuable, as the highway was not safe for anybody in those days.
+It was not at all uncommon for waggoners and travellers to do this, especially when they were conveying anything valuable, as the highway was not safe for anybody in those days.
 So, of course, it did not excite any suspicion;, they, merely thought that the man was afraid to travel over the lonely roads with the valuable box.
 A maid servant feeling unwell, and unable to sleep, about midnight went down stairs to obtain a glass of cold water, and to her surprise and terror she perceived a tall man vary noiselessly, but busily engaged taking several things from the long box.
 The moon, which until this moment had shone very brightly, was now obscured with dark clouds, thus enabling her to hide behind a large table without being observed.
 In her place of concealment she determined to watch the man's proceedings.
 She had not long to wait, for to her horror she observed him taking a brown and withered human hand from the box and leisurely tying it on a bit of wood, made to stand upright.
 Then he smeared an ointment over the wrinkled fingers, and having previously lit a candle he placed the light in contact with the hand, and soon all the fingers and thumb were burning with a strange blue flame, except one.
 If any one in the house where the hand is burned happens to be awake, one of the fingers will refuse to burn, but if they are all asleep, then they cannot awake until the light, or burning hand is extinguished.
 Seeing that one of the fingers would not burn, the man was for a few minutes puzzled what to do, but after waiting and listening for a while, and hearing no sounds, his composure returned ; he then commenced to ransack the house for valuable articles.
 The girl had not been concealed long before the man, leaving the hand burning on the table in the kitchen, went into another room, then she carefully went up the stairs leading to a room where the horseman slept, and tried to arouse him from a deep sleep, but she found her efforts all in vain, for she could not with simply shaking awake him, and she dared not shriek, which would have been a relief to her, because she knew the robber, who was a fierce looking man, would not scruple to take her life.
 Nothing daunted, for she was a brave girl, she slowly again descended the stairs to the kitchen, for she had suddenly recollected having heard that no one could be aroused from sleep when a dead man's hand was burning in a house, so she seized the piece of wood on which the hand was fastened and plunged it into a bowl of water; but this had no effect upon it, as it appeared to blaze more brightly than ever.
 Then, quite disheartened, and seeing a jug of milk on the table, which had been left from the preceding night's supper, she poured it over the hideous shrunken hand, with success this time, for after hissing for a moment it ceased to burn.
 Hastening upstairs a second time, she easily awoke the sleeping horseman, and in a few words explained to him the situation of affairs.
 He arose and accompanied her downstairs with a poker in his hand, the first defensive weapon he could find.
 The thief, for such no doubt he was, hearing a slight footfall, and fearing discovery, in the meantime took his treasure, 'the hand of glory,' and made his escape ; so when the man and maid-servant reached the kitchen the empty long box, with a few house-breaking tools, were all that could be found of the robber.
 Several valuable articles were missing, but a reward, which was offered for his apprehension, failed to bring him to justice."

 Now it could not be doubted, "exclaimed the old woman when finishing her story," that the hand used on this occasion belonged to the man who was even then hanging in chains on the gibbet; however, "Jenny chuckled," the fool forgot one thing, it was not the hand of a murderer, so it was sure to be useless, for if a real murderer's hand had been prepared properly — so I am informed — it would never fail to be successful.